They grow, we grow: helping farmers to thrive

 Technology transfer is also being proceeded in tobacco growing areas where curing process depends on firewood and coal aiming at to provide training and instruction for households to cure tobacco by using agricultural by-products like rice husk or coffee husk.
 Thus, far the programme has helped more than 700 curing barns switch from firewood to rice husk in provinces like Gia Lai.
 We have also introduced high-performance curing barns to farmers, offered technical support to improve 600 existing barns in the northern region which helps save 20% of fuels needed for curing and increase the usable cured leaf by 20%.
 Moreover, we continue to improve normal curing barn become insulated barn that is is applied in Gia Lai and Tay Ninh with the efficiency is reduce 15% cured fuel.

 Pest management focuses on environmental protection, control of pesticide residues in products and control of production costs.
-We encourage the use of environmentally friendly agriculture technologies, including use of sunshine to sterilize cultivating screens, use of coconut oil to control suckers and use of botanical extract to keep insect away.
-Farmers are trained and encouraged to use all available agricultural by-products in tobacco curing and botanical to minimise the use of agrochemicals in cultivation while still ensuring high productivity.
+We encourage the use of environmentally friendly agriculture technologies, including use of sunshine to sterilize cultivating screens, Farmers are trained and encouraged to use all available agricultural by-products in tobacco curing and botanical to minimize the use of agrochemicals in cultivation while still ensuring high productivity.

 The programme offers free trainings to local farmers annually at tobacco purchase stations nationwide.
 Besides, through the programme we send our agricultural experts to tobacco growing areas to work with farmers on the fields to help them turn theory into practice.
 Once the farmers are familiar with the techniques, they can share their knowledge with other farmers who do not grow tobacco.

 The international marketing principles are our minimum standards and we apply them when they are not included in local laws.
 However, where local laws are stricter than or override our marketing principles, we commit to highly comply the local laws